Bennyaw/H-Bridge/Readme.md

 Introduction
 ============
 H-Bridge is a DC-DC converter topology which has four switching components in the system, which here are N-Channel MOSFETs, across a transformer.
-During the operation, a pair of MOSFETs is switched
+During the operation, a pair of MOSFETs is switched on 1 side of the driver at the same time.